coder0143/ML_in_C/README.md

 # ML_in_C
-Coding neural networks and various other model from scratch in C.
+##Coding neural networks and various other models from scratch in C.